inasafe/inasafe-doc/docs/source/tutorial-docs/intro-analysis/vector-analysis.rst

 ### 4. Start a Project

-So now that we know what we want to do, let’s start doing it!
+So now that we know what we want to do, let's start doing it!

 * Start a new QGIS project.
 .. image:: /static/tutorial/intro-analysis/10_new.png